wp-plugins/woocommerce-parcelas/readme.txt

 2. Exemplo na listagem de produtos

 == Changelog ==

+= 1.2.4 =
+* Some bugs were fixed.
+Some actions were added.
+One filter was added.
+Better css classes were added.

 = 1.2.3 =
 * js code was fixed to work correctly when decimal separator is point.